jcdcodes/soqldump/README.md

 # soqldump
-A simple script to dump arbitrary Salesforce SOQL query results to CSV.
+A simple script to dump Salesforce data to CSV.

 # Install/config